sartios/gatsby-blog-example/content/posts/02-03-2018-react-project-setup/index.md

 ## Conclusion

-The project structure I described above is pretty extensible and can fit well in React world.
-Next, I am going to describe JSX and the rendering process of your components.
+The described project structure is pretty extensible and can fit well in React world.
+Next, you are going to explore JSX and the rendering process of your components.

 <div class="post-btns-container">
 <a class="btn-flatmaterial" href="/react-primer">